 127 As identified in the introduction to the ESSA State Plan for Illinois, there is the possibility, within the IL-EMPOWER structure, that schools and districts within Illinois can serve as partners for schools that require support.
-Schools that have received a Tier I - Exemplary School or Tier II - Commendable School can engage in this work and receive funding to do so.
+Schools that have received an Exemplary School or Commendable School can engage in this work and receive funding to do so.
 As indicated by Superintendent Smith at the February 2017 Illinois State Board of Education meeting, peer coaching and mentoring will grow as ESSA implementation continues.